 The Bird Cage Theater is one of the iconic landmarks in Tombstone and among the top places to visit in Tombstone AZ.

-Constructed in 1881, The Bird Cage Theater was the centre stage of actions throughout the 1880s as it functioned as a saloon, bar, theatre, and brothel.
+Constructed in 1881, The Bird Cage Theatre was the centre stage of actions throughout the 1880s as it functioned as a saloon, bar, theatre, and brothel.

-The Bird Cage got its name for the 14 Bird Cages suspended from the ceiling, adorned with red velvet drapes, a hand-painted stage and an original curtain.
+The Bird Cage got its name from the 14 Bird Cages suspended from the ceiling, adorned with red velvet drapes, a hand-painted stage and an original curtain.

 The Bird Cage Theatre never closed during its eight years, operating for 24 hours.